The $8,000 child tax credit that many parents may not know about

 "They are recognizing the increasing cost of child care in our country," said Robbin Caruso, co-lead of Prager Metis' National Tax Controversy Practice.
 "It's a huge opportunity for taxpayers, and it shouldn't be missed out on."

+The average weekly rate for a child care center in 2020 was $340, which adds up to almost $1,400 each month, according to Care.com.
+The cost of paying for child care is pushing some parents out of the workforce, with a Bankrate.com survey finding 1 in 5 parents between the ages of 25 to 31 left their jobs to take on child care duties.

-The fact that it's also fully refundable is important because it could boost the tax refund that many parents receive this year, experts say.
+The fact that the tax credit is also fully refundable is important because it could boost the tax refund that many parents receive this year, experts say.
 Tax credits are dollar-for-dollar reductions in a person's tax liability, versus deductions that lower a person's overall taxable income.

 That means tax credits like the Child and Dependent Care Credit are more valuable for taxpayers than deductions — and become even more so when they are fully refundable.